Always Remember Us This Way: Chart performance

 Following the soundtrack's release, "Always Remember Us This Way" debuted at number-two on the US Digital Songs chart.
 The song consecutively debuted at number 41 on the Billboard Hot 100 along with four other tracks from the album charting.
 It was present on the chart for a total of nine weeks.
-As of February 2019, the track has sold 248,000 copies in the United States and accumulated 71 million streams.
 The track debuted at number 32 on the Canadian Hot 100 while entering their Digital Songs chart at number-two.
 In Australia, the song entered the ARIA Singles Chart at number 18, and by next week reached a peak of number 12.
 The Australian Recording Industry Association (ARIA) certified it nine-times platinum for selling over 630,000 units in the country.
 Similarly in New Zealand, the song entered the singles chart at number 39, and after a few weeks reached a peak of number 14.
-The Recorded Music NZ (RMNZ) certified it sextuple platinum for selling over 180,000 units in the country.
+The Recorded Music NZ (RMNZ) certified it seven-times platinum for selling over 210,000 units in the country.

 "Always Remember Us This Way" entered the UK Singles Chart at number 39 with sales of 11,029 units on the chart dated October 12, 2018.
 By its third week on the chart, the track had moved up to reach a peak of number 25 while selling 16,815 units, being present within the top 100 for eleven weeks.
 As of February 2025, the song has sold 1.6 million copies in the UK with 189 million streams and is certified double platinum by the British Phonographic Industry (BPI).